langsci/PubState/README.md

 ## Description

 An OMP plugin to provide a field "Publication State" on the submission workflow tab "Publication" under "Title & Abstracts".
-This field is used by other plugins (as bookPage, seriesIndexPage catalogSearchPage) to label a publications state on the fontend.
+This field is used by other plugins (as bookPage, seriesIndexPage catalogSearchPage) to label a publications state on the frontend.

 ## License